phetsims/aqua/doc/continuous-testing-management.md

 processes are run.

 If you need to just restart or temporarily change a single process, you can do so like:
 `pm2 start ct-main` and `pm2 stop ct-main`.
-Be patient after starting CT; it make take 10 minutes for data to appear at https://sparky.colorado.edu/continuous-testing.
+Be patient after starting CT; it may take 10 minutes for data to appear at https://sparky.colorado.edu/continuous-testing.

 `pm2 logs` will show recent log lines (stored in files), and will show a stream of logs from that point on (exit with